The following post is from Joshua of Becoming Minimalist: 10 Reasons to NOT Use Your Dishwasher

-There is a level of satisfaction in life that accompanies working with our hands and accomplishing a task without the need for mechanical intervention.
-Don’t get me wrong, I’m not against machines.
+A level of satisfaction in life accompanies working with our hands and accomplishing a task without the need for mechanical intervention.
+Don’t get me wrong.
+I’m not against machines.
 In many ways, they allow us to accomplish and create more than we could without them.
 I’m just saying there is a simple satisfaction in reminding ourselves that we can still live joyfully without them.

-To accomplish the task of washing dishes immediately after every meal, I use three items: a dish wand, a sink rack, and a towel.
-I wash, dry, and put away.
+To wash dishes immediately after every meal, I use three items: a dish wand, a sink rack, and a towel.
+I wash, dry, and put it away.
 The counters are wiped down when it is appropriate to do so.
 And with every practice in life, I own it – not the other way around.
 When we entertain or have a large meal that uses a number of cooking pots and pans, we still use the dishwasher.

 It’s been a practical step of living intentionally.
 It’s been a process of choosing to question my life assumptions and live mindfully in all facets.
 In that way, maybe it’s more than I just never gave it an opportunity… maybe it’s more honest to say that I never chose to live intentionally and mindfully.